aehasan/CS125QuizPrepSpring21/week13/quizPrep.md

-You should know how to solve these problems
+You should know how to solve these problems <br>
   b) Create a static method named insertionSort, that takes in an array of Comparables and sorts them using insertion sort and returns the sorted array.
     <details>
    <summary>Spoiler!</summary>